ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 All the information listed on this page is used in the artefact validation, i.e. All artefacts are validated against `Artefact Naming`_, `Versioning`_ and `Metadata`_ and they are quarantined if they are not compliant.

-Changelog Management and Release Notes Publishing
+Release Management
 =================================================

 The changelog generation process relies on the **generate-changelog** make target present in the **release.mk makefile**.
-It is meant to be used in a Gitlab tag pipeline job as it depends on the following variables to publish the release notes to a newly created tagged commit:
+It is meant to be used in a Gitlab tag pipeline job as it depends on the pipelines variables to publish the release notes to a newly created tagged commit.

- - CI_COMMIT_TAG
- - CI_JOB_TOKEN
- - CI_PROJECT_ID
- - CI_PROJECT_URL
- - CI_SERVER_URL

 The process can also be customized using the following variables:

  - **CHANGELOG_FILE** - Used to specify the changelog file that is meant to keep the release notes for every release.
 Defaults to CHANGELOG.md.